tracking-exposed/youtube.tracking.exposed/content/seeyou.md

 # What the Youtuber Union (SeeYou) Wants to Do

-1. We collectively analyze YouTube algorithm and collect evidence of algorithmic discrimination to ensure that the community of culture producers who rely on video platforms can be protected.
+1. We collectively analyze YouTube algorithm and collect evidence of algorithmic discrimination to ensure that the community of culture producers who relies on video platforms can be protected.
 Let's start with YouTube.
 2. The youtubers union, SeeYou, wants to organize a coalition of content producers and rely on it to elaborate, with this community, a series of requests to Google.
 3. The collection takes place through a browser extension, Chrome and Firefox, which could be promoted by youtubers to those who follow them.
 The collected data are not meant at profiling people, but instead at studying the platform.
 4. Three different entities must work: the youtubers community that wants to be part of the union (who must express their needs and solicit the adoption of the extension), the pirate party (who organizes requests to Google and explain algorithm problems) and tracking.exposed (which produces data that can be used by the pirate party, youtubers and researchers).